jacehalvorson/portfolio/README.md

-# E-Commerce Website

-This is an e-commerce website where users can buy and sell products.
-The web application is built using React and it maintains a product list which is displayed on the home page.
-When a user clicks on a product, they will be redirected to that specific product page.
+# Jace Halvorson's Portfolio
+This web application showcasing my experience as a software engineer was built with NodeJS/React, styled with CSS, and deployed with AWS Amplify (S3, API Gateway, Lambda, and DynamoDB).

-## Getting Started
+## Gridiron Guru
-To run this project on your local machine, you will need to have Node.js installed.

-1. Clone this repository to your local machine.
-2. Open the terminal in the project directory and run `npm install` to install the dependencies.
-3. Run `npm start` to start the development server.
-4. Open your browser and navigate to http://localhost:3000 to view the website.
+A comprehensive NFL statistics application that provides extensive access to historical data from 1938 to the present day.
+Built on the React framework, this app delivers a highly responsive and user-friendly browsing experience for both casual viewers and sports analysts.
+The stats were acquired with a Rust-based web scraper, which extracted them from Pro Football Reference, converted them to JSON format, and securely stored them in an Amazon DynamoDB database.

+In addition to the browser interface, Gridiron Guru offers a REST API for developers, enabling integration with custom applications or further analysis of the provided data.
+This API gives developers access to data in the Amazon DynamoDB database, ensuring optimized loading speeds and performance for quick and reliable extraction.
+This streamlined setup allows users to access and analyze NFL statistics seamlessly, facilitating a comprehensive exploration of historical trends and player performance metrics.

+REST API endpoint (adjust parameters for different stats): https://zs8qi2592b.execute-api.us-east-2.amazonaws.com/main/nflstats/2022/passing

+Gridiron Guru offers a valuable resource for those seeking to gain insight into the world of NFL statistics and is designed to cater to various user preferences, from casual browsing to advanced statistical analysis.

-## Deployment
+## E-Commerce Store
-This project can be deployed to any web hosting platform that supports React applications, such as Firebase, Netlify, or Heroku.
+Mock e-commerce store to view and "buy" products.

 ## Credits
-This project was developed by Jace Halvorson.
+These projects, along with the web application they are showcased on, were developed by Jace Halvorson.
 If you have any questions or suggestions, please contact me at jacehalvorson33@gmail.com.